cncf/wg-serverless/workflow/spec/spec.md

 Serverless Workflow can be used to:

-* **Orchestrate serverless application logic**: serverless applications are typicall event-driven and can be very hard to manage.
+* **Orchestrate serverless application logic**: serverless applications are typical event-driven and can be very hard to manage.
 Serverless Workflow groups the application events and functions into a coherent unit and simplifies orchestration of the app logic.
 * **Define and coordinate application control flow**: allow the users to define the execution/operation control flow and how/which functions are to be invoked on arrival of events.
-* **Define and manage application data flow**: allows the users to define how data is passed and filtered from incoming events to states, rom states to functions, from one function to another function, and from one state to another state.
+* **Define and manage application data flow**: allows the users to define how data is passed and filtered from incoming events to states, from states to functions, from one function to another function, and from one state to another state.

 ### Functional Scope
 Serverless Workflow allows users to: